 On a layout with only a couple of people running trains, a train dispatcher may not be absolutely necessary.
 On a small layout you can say to your friend running the other train, “I’ll meet you at Slate Falls, you take the siding.”
-But when you want to have more trains moving at the same time, or run them on a railroad large enough to make face-toface communication difficult, the need for a dispatcher soon becomes evident.
+But when you want to have more trains moving at the same time, or run them on a railroad large enough to make face-to-face communication difficult, the need for a dispatcher soon becomes evident.

 Besides fulfilling a useful role, a dispatcher can add a layer of enjoyment to model railroad operation.
 That’s because the dispatcher doesn’t run trains with a throttle, but by interacting with other people.
 Depending on the particular system of movement authority, the dispatcher may interact by way of written orders and instructions, by telephone or radio communication, or by signal indications controlled from a 1940s-style Centralized Traffic Control (CTC) machine or a modern desktop computer.
-(See “Authority to use the main track,” page 114 in both the December 2009 and January 2010 Model Railroaders.)
+(See “Authority to use the main track,” page 114 in both the December 2009 and January 2010 issues of Model Railroader.)

 However it’s done, the dispatcher is mindful that instructions communicated to train crews and other operators must be clear and understandable.